lunacookies/vim-rust-syntax-ext/README.md

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/OriginOfThings.png)

-You might worry that that would break the highlighting of enum variants such as `LocalEnum::Variant`, because vim-rust-syntax-ext would think that `Variant` is a type from a separate module.
+You might worry that this would break the highlighting of enum variants such as `LocalEnum::Variant`, because vim-rust-syntax-ext would think that `Variant` is a type from a separate module.
 This is not the case, however:

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/OriginOfThingsEnums.png)